Last updated Jul 18, 2021

 Water: Water running inside the hut and outside from the always-running pipe does not need to be treated.
 It comes from a spring further up the trail, but is filtered and treated inside the hut before being piped to the taps.
 Leave the tap in the kitchen running in winter in order to avoid pipes freezing.

-Kitchen/cooking: There is a cramped kitchen with a sink and running water.
-All cutlery and supplies in the kitchen are property of the hutkeeper, so guests must bring all their own cooking and eating equipment.
+Kitchen/cooking: There is a kitchen with a sink and running water.
+Guests must bring all their own cooking and eating equipment.
 There are no gas burners or other stoves except for the coal stove.
 Do not rely on the coal stove to be available for your own party to use – best to bring your own stove just in case.

-Bedding: There is some limited bedding available on a first-in first-served basis.
-This includes some pillows and blankets, enough for about 10 people.
-The hut gets very cold once the stove is not running, so make sure to bring a warm sleeping bag.
+Bedding: There is no bedding provided.
+In winter, the hut gets very cold once the stove is not running, so make sure to bring a warm sleeping bag.
 On the ground floor there is space for about 10 people to sleep side-by-side on two sleeping platforms.
 On the second floor there is also space to sleep, but you’ll be sharing head-room with the hut’s rafters.

-Elecricity: There is no electricity in the hut for guest use.
-There is also no lighting.
+Elecricity: There is no electricity in the hut.

 Toilets: Relatively new, male and female long-drop toilets are provided outside the hut in their own out-house.